top of page

 Published in 2023, Electronic Dance Music: From Deviant Subculture to Culture Industry explores the subculture's emergence as a deviant subculture.
 This text analyzes how industry professionals, fans, and public officials helped usher in a new age of EDM, arguing that while the defining feature of the subculture made it attractive, they also laid the foundation for outsiders to commodify the movement as a culture industry.
 Conner and Dickens explore the concept of "commodified resistance" as the mechanism by which the movement's politically dissident features were removed and its place as a multi-billion dollar industry was made possible.
 Out now from Rowman and Littlefield, use AUTH30 for 30% off at checkout at the publisher's website.

-Electronic Dance Music Front.jpg
+Electronic Dance Music Front Cover

 Recent Publications